 The debate to arrive at this decision has been described as “long and arduous,” but the final vote was 6-1 in favour.
 Share the Road Cycling Coalition’s Jamie Stuckless gave a presentation explaining Complete Streets and their benefits, while The Centre for Active Transportation’s Director Nancy Smith Lea provided a letter in support of a Complete Streets approach.

-Bike lanes along main streets remain rare in Ontario, and many other small towns will be looking to learn from Smith Falls’ example.
+Bike lanes along main streets remain rare in Ontario, and many other small towns will be looking to learn from Smiths Falls’ example.